Jalaram Bapa: Life

 It is believed that once a tailor named Haraji, who was suffering from severe stomach-ache came to him to get himself cured.
 Jalaram Bapa prayed to God and Haraji was cured.
 He fell at Jalaram Bapa's feet and addressed him as Bapa.
 Since then he was known as Jalaram Bapa.
 Soon his fame spread and people came to him to get rid of diseases and problems.
 Jalaram Bapa would pray for them in the name of Rama and miracles happened.
 Both Hindus and Muslims became his disciples.
 In 1822, Jamal, son of a rich Muslim merchant fell ill and doctors gave up all hope.
 At that point of time, Haraji, told Jamal of his experience (parcha).
 Jamal, prayed from his house, that if his son is cured of the disease, he would give 40 maunds of grain to Jalaram Bapa for sadavrat.
 His son recovered and Jamal visited house of Jalaram Bapa with cart load of grains and called him Jalla so Allah!.

 It is said that at one time, God in the guise of an old saint told Jalaram to send Virbai to serve him.
 Jalaram consulted her and with her consent, sent her with the saint.
 But after walking some miles and reaching a nearby forest, the saint asked Virbai to wait for him.
 She waited but saint did not return.
 Instead, she heard an Akashwani stating that it was only to test the hospitality of the couple.
 Before the saint disappeared, he left a Danda [staff] and Jholi [cloth bag], with Virbai.
 Virbai returned home to Jalaram, as instructed by the celestial voice with Danda & Jholi.
 This Danda and Jholi are still at Virpur and kept on display in a glass enclosure.

 Jalaram Bapa died on February 23, 1881, at the age of 81.
 Some of his devout followers believe that even after his death, Jalaram Bapa would make unusual miracles happen.
-One of these being that he fed one of his sisters water, a few hours after he breathed his last.
+One of these being that he fed one of his sisters water, a few hours after he died.